mk-ultron/metasignet/project-report.md

 ### 2.2 Background Research

-Our research examined existing approaches to content verification and their limitations:
+The research examined existing approaches to content verification and their limitations:

 **Platform-Based Verification**:
 - Blue checkmarks and verification badges